Jean-Jacques Muyembe, stemming the tide of Ebola

 On the trail of AIDS

-TransVIHMI and INRB will be carrying out numerous collaborative projects on the genetic diversity of HIV in Kinshasa, authenticating the capital of Congo as the starting point of the global AIDS epidemic.
-They will also be working on the diversity of simian retroviruses in order to identify new viruses, and on monitoring the emergence of resistance to the antiretrovirals used to treat HIV.
-The two teams continue to work hand in hand on a number of projects, including ARIACOV, aimed at tracking the dynamics of Sars Cov-2 infection in Africa.
+TransVIHMI and INRB will thus conduct numerous collaborative projects on HIV genetic diversity in Kinshasa, confirming the Congolese capital as the starting point of the global AIDS epidemic.
+They will also work on the diversity of simian retroviruses in order to identify new viruses and monitor the emergence of resistance to antiretroviral drugs used to treat HIV.
+The two teams continue to work closely together on numerous projects, including ARIACOV, which aims to monitor the dynamics of SARS-CoV-2 infection in Africa.

 The return of Ebola

-Between 2000 and 2020, numerous outbreaks of Ebola continued to appear on the African continent.
-While most of these were rapidly brought under control, the first major epidemic began in Guinea in 2013 and rapidly spread to other West African states.
+Between 2000 and 2020, numerous Ebola outbreaks continued to occur on the African continent.
+While most of them were quickly brought under control, a major epidemic broke out in Guinea in 2013 and rapidly spread to other West African countries.
 A few isolated cases were even reported in Europe and the United States.
-The two-year epidemic claimed between 15,000 and 20,000 lives.
-Transfusion of the blood of survivors, which had been successfully tested in 95, failed to show any significant efficacy during this epidemic.
-Nevertheless, Professor Muyembe did not abandon this avenue and, with the support of an American team, continued his research into monoclonal antibodies using the blood of a survivor.
+The epidemic lasted two years and caused between 15,000 and 20,000 deaths.
+The transfusion of blood from survivors, which had been successfully tested in 1995, proved to be ineffective during this epidemic.
+However, Professor Muyembe did not abandon this avenue and, with the support of an American team, continued his research on monoclonal antibodies from the blood of a survivor.

 International recognition

-Following in the footsteps of pediatrician Chipepo Kankasa (Zambia), media specialist Tawana Kupe (South Africa) and Nobel Peace Prize-winning gynecologist Denis Mukwege (DRC), the University of Montpellier, through its honorary doctors, is reaffirming its determination to pursue and develop its close collaboration with African research excellence, and to support it with all available means.
-To this end, the Prisme RDC agreement for "an international research platform in global health in the Democratic Republic of Congo" was signed at the end of the ceremony, in the presence of Jean-Jacques Muyembe, Director of INRB, Body Ilonga, Secretary General of the Ministry of Public Health of the Democratic Republic of Congo, Yazdan Yazdanpanah, Director of ANRS - Emerging Infectious Diseases, Yves Martin-Prével, Director of the IRD Health Department and Philippe Augé, President of the University of Montpellier.
+Following pediatrician Chipepo Kankasa (Zambia), media specialist Tawana Kupe (South Africa), and gynecologist and Nobel Peace Prize winner Denis Mukwege (DRC), the University of Montpellier reaffirms, through its honorary doctors, its desire to continue and develop its close collaborations with African research excellence and to support it by all available means.
+With this objective in mind, the Prisme DRC agreement for an "international research platform on global health in the Democratic Republic of Congo" was signed at the end of the ceremony in the presence of Jean-Jacques Muyembe, Director of the INRB, Body Ilonga, Secretary General of the Ministry of Public Health of the Democratic Republic of Congo, Yazdan Yazdanpanah, Director of ANRS-Emerging Infectious Diseases, Yves Martin-Prével, Director of the IRD Health Department, and Philippe Augé, President of the University of Montpellier.